 The Colloquium provides an opportunity for students to reflect on their Gallatin concentrations and to synthesize various learning experiences into an integrated discussion focused on works and themes that have been central to their undergraduate education.
 In preparing for the Colloquium, the student will work with the primary faculty adviser to create a list of 20 to 25 works, called the List of Works.
 The student is also required to write a brief paper, called the Rationale, which explains connections between the works and describes the themes the student plans to discuss in the Colloquium.

-Beginning with fall 2015 registration, students will have the option to register for “Colloquium” (COLLQ-UG, 2 units) in the semester when they expect to complete their colloquium.
-For incoming first-year students and transfer students admitted summer 2015 and later, the colloquium credit will be required.
+Students register for “Colloquium” (COLLQ-UG, 2 units) in the semester when they expect to complete their Colloquium.
+For incoming first-year students and transfer students admitted summer 2015 and later, the Colloquium credit is required.

 Students may opt to have the Colloquium topic printed on their official NYU transcript.
 The title should accurately reflect the theme of the Colloquium and must be approved by the student's adviser.

 Students must be registered for courses or must register to maintain matriculation during the semester in which they take the Colloquium.
 Please note the following exceptions: Students who have completed all of their degree requirements in the spring or summer may take the Colloquium before the September graduation deadline without registering for the fall semester.
 Similarly, students who have completed all of their degree requirements in the fall semester may take the Colloquium before the January graduation deadline without registering for the spring semester.